UMass-Embodied-AGI/CHAIC/README.md

 ### Realistic Observation

-One goal of our benchmark is to mimic real life as similar as possible.
-Therefore, we only provide the raw RGBD images as the main observation (the benchmark also supports many other types of observation), making our benchmark challenging and having a wide range of application space.
+One goal of CHAIC is to mimic real life as similar as possible.
+Therefore, we only provide the raw RGB-D images as the main observation (the benchmark also supports many other types of observation), making our benchmark challenging and having a wide range of application space.

 ## 🤖 Creating a new agent